syntasso/kratix-docs/docs/main/04-guides/08-compound-promises.md

 import PartialPreRequisites from '../../_partials/_generic_prereqs_guides.md';
 ```
 <!-- remark-abbr terms -->
-*[WCR]: Worker Cluster Resources
-*[WCRs]: Worker Cluster Resources
+*[Dep]: Dependency
+*[Deps]: Dependencies
 *[CRD]: Custom Resource Definition
-*[CRDs]: Custom Resource Definition
+*[CRDs]: Custom Resource Definitions

-Compound Promises are Promises that, in its WCR, contain other Promises.
-That
-ability allows Platform teams deliver entire stacks on demand, instead of
-simple databases or services.
+Compound Promises are Promises that, in its dependencies, contain other Promises.
+That ability allows Platform teams deliver entire stacks on demand, instead of simple databases or services.

 **In this tutorial, you will**

 1. encapsulate multiple Promises into a Compound Promise
-1. request a complete development environment through a Compound Promise
+1. request a complete development environment Resource through a Compound Promise

 <PartialPreRequisites />

 ## Register the Platform as a Worker

-To install a Compound Promises, the first step is to register the Platform cluster itself
-as an available Worker Cluster.
-That's because the WCR for the Compound Promises are
-Promises themselves, hence need to be scheduled to the Platform cluster.
+To install a Compound Promises, the first step is to register the Platform cluster itself as an available Worker Cluster.
+That's because the dependencies for the Compound Promises are Promises themselves, therefore they need to be scheduled to the Platform cluster.

-Create a new [Cluster document](../reference/clusters/intro) `platform-cluster.yaml` with the
+Create a new [Cluster document](../reference/clusters/intro) platform-cluster.yaml` with the following contents:
-following contents:

 ```yaml title="platform-cluster.yaml"
 apiVersion: platform.kratix.io/v1alpha1